 - Cleveland Clinic: "Should You Wear a Face Mask When Running Outdoors?"

-- Centers for Disease Control and Prevention: "About Cloth Face Coverings"
+- CDC: "About Cloth Face Coverings"

 - Cleveland Clinic: Hypoxemia